Gospel: John 4:5-42

 When was the last time you got in a conversation with a stranger?
 What was the conversation about?

 Many well-traveled Europeans complain about Americans.
 We, Americans, like to have conversations with strangers we meet anywhere unfamiliar to us.
 Usually the conversation is "small talk," discussions about the weather or a favorite sports team, or about family.
 Europeans find this American trait an annoying habit, a waste of time, and an invasion of their privacy.
-Small talk with stranger is not part of Continental culture.
+Small talk with a stranger is not part of Continental culture.

 Even more than Europeans, people in the time of Jesus frowned upon strangers sharing small talk.
 So, the dialogue between Jesus and the Samaritan woman would have shocked the ancient reader.
 But, like so many other times, Jesus willingly stepped over social convention to evangelize.
 Even the hated foreigner.
 Even the woman.
-Even the one of questionable morals.
+Even one of questionable morals.

 Popular Translation